Clastify logo

 Homologous seriesKey structural featureTypical general formula or form

-halogenoalkaneshalogen replacing H in an alkaneCₙH₂ₙ₊₁X, where X is F, Cl, Br or I
+halogenoalkaneshalogen replacing H in an alkaneCnH2n+1XC_nH_{2n+1}X, where X is F, Cl, Br or I

-aminesnitrogen bonded to carbon group(s)often CₙH₂ₙ₊₃N for simple acyclic amines
+aminesnitrogen bonded to carbon group(s)often CnH2n+3NC_nH_{2n+3}N for simple acyclic amines

 Don’t treat general formulas as magic spells.
-They work because each extra –CH₂– unit adds one carbon and two hydrogens, while the functional group pattern stays the same.
+They work because each extra CH2-CH_2- unit adds one carbon and two hydrogens, while the functional group pattern stays the same.

 3D models and the invisible

 Real and virtual models help because molecules aren’t flat.
-In this part of the course, they let you see chain shape, branching and where functional groups sit.
+At this stage of the course, they let you see chain shape, branching, and where functional groups sit.
 Later, they become essential for recognising enantiomers.
-Models still make choices, though: a ball-and-stick model exaggerates atom spacing, while a space-filling model shows molecular volume well but can hide bonds.
-That is the usual bargain in science — a good model clarifies one feature by simplifying another.

 Why boiling points usually rise

-As you move along a homologous series, the boiling point usually increases as the carbon chain gets longer.
+In a homologous series, each successive member usually has a higher boiling point as the carbon chain gets longer.
 A boiling point is the temperature at which a liquid’s vapour pressure equals the external pressure, so particles can escape throughout the liquid.
 Longer molecules contain more electrons and have a larger surface area, which makes the London dispersion forces between molecules stronger.
 Separating the molecules then takes more energy.

 Image

-This connects directly to intermolecular forces from Structure 2.2.
+This links back to intermolecular forces from Structure 2.2.
 Increasing chain length strengthens London dispersion forces.
-Branching usually lowers boiling point because branched molecules have less surface contact.
+Branching usually lowers boiling point, because branched molecules have less surface contact.
 Functional groups can introduce permanent dipole–dipole attractions or hydrogen bonding.
 For example, alcohols and carboxylic acids have much higher boiling points than similar-sized alkanes because they can form hydrogen bonds.

-Melting points tend to rise with molar mass too, although the pattern is less smooth than it is for boiling points.
+Melting points tend to rise with molar mass too, but the pattern is less regular than it is for boiling points.
 A melting point is the temperature at which solid and liquid phases coexist at a given pressure.
-Crystal packing matters, so symmetry and shape can disrupt the trend.
+Crystal packing matters here, so symmetry and shape can disrupt the trend.

 Measuring and modelling the trend

-You can measure the boiling points of liquids in a homologous series using simple distillation, with a thermometer or temperature probe placed near the outlet to the condenser.
-Heat the liquid, let the vapour condense in the condenser, and use the steady temperature during distillation as the boiling point of the collected fraction.
+To measure boiling points of liquids in a homologous series, you can use simple distillation with a thermometer or temperature probe placed near the outlet to the condenser.
+The liquid is heated, the vapour condenses in the condenser, and the steady temperature during distillation gives the boiling point of the collected fraction.

 Image